RAPID RESPONSE TEAM

 Rope access is an advanced system which allows access to difficult to reach areas.
 Originally based on Climbing and Caving techniques, it uses specialized harnesses and ropes to ensure that tasks can be carried out with the highest degree of safety and with minimum disruption.
 It makes inaccessible areas accessible safely and quickly.

 Safety is #1 with IRISNDT.
-In North America, IRISNDT is a full member of SPRAT (Society of Professional Rope Access Technicians), and in the UK of IRATA (Industrial Rope Access Trade Association), which ensures that we maintain the highest level of safety and training.
+In North America, IRISNDT is a full member of SPRAT (Society of Professional Rope Access Technicians), and of IRATA (Industrial Rope Access Trade Association), which ensures that we maintain the highest level of safety and training.
 Our rope access technicians use only the best equipment which is constantly inspected, tested and maintained to meet industry standards.
 Our two rope system enables our technicians to operate safely in a wide array of industrial and commercial industries.
 The Industrial Rope Access industry has been able to maintain an excellent “Reportable Incident” rate of less than 0.5 in 100,000 hours worked on the ropes.
 This is unrivaled in the working at heights industry.
 The numbers are backed by IRATA through rigorous incident reporting by its member companies.

 All rope access teams are capable of self-rescue.
 Our technicians only place themselves in positions where they can be rescued by their team if necessary.
 To ensure we eliminate such events, our rope crews conduct method statement, risk assessment, rescue plans and JSA’s to ensure that all hazards are identified and mitigated.